doramagnoni/DoriWonderCabinet/README.md

 The website consists of 5 pages,  accessible from a navigation menu.

-One is a 404 error page and one is a submission confirmation page for a form.
+One of the pages is still under construction.

 The website has below features: